phrb/arg-usp/call_proposals.md

-# Applications of Program Autotuning: Call for Proposals for Funding for Undergraduates, Masters, and PhD Students
+# (**Closed**) Applications of Program Autotuning: Call for Proposals for Funding for Undergraduates, Masters, and PhD Students

 We are glad to  announce a call for masters and PhD  scholarship proposals for a research project, done in the context  of a collaboration between the University